Discrete turn strategies emerge in information-limited navigation: Conclusion

 \section{Conclusion}

 In this navigation problem we see two kinds of discreteness emerge.
-First, among the strategies not using directional information, sudden actions like tumble and reverse perform better than smooth steering (figures \ref{fig:Performance-of-steering-vs-tumbles}, \ref{fig:3D-maintext}A).
-Second, if arbitrary turn angles are allowed, the optimal strategy uses a discrete set of angles (figures \ref{fig:Any-jump}, \ref{fig:3D-maintext}B).
+First, among the strategies not using directional information, sudden actions like tumble and reverse perform better than smooth steering (figures \ref{fig:Performance-2D}, \refsub{fig:3D-maintext}A).
+Second, if arbitrary turn angles are allowed, the optimal strategy uses a discrete set of angles (figures \ref{fig:Any-jump}, \refsub{fig:3D-maintext}B).
 This has parallels to the idea of rational inattention \citet{sims2006rational,jung2019discrete}, as well as earlier work in neural coding \citet{nikitin2009neural,kastner2015critical,sharpee2017optimizing,shao2023efficient} and elsewhere in biology \citet{tkacik2008information,witteveen2025optimizing}.

 While our navigation model is far too simple to quantitatively match data from any real organism, we can ask whether its qualitative features show up in the wild.
 Certainly many micro-organisms use strategies which alternate straight runs with sudden turns \citet{grognot2021more,grognot2021vibrio,grognot2023physiological}.
-The transition from reverse to tumble being optimal (figures \ref{fig:Performance-of-steering-vs-tumbles}, \ref{fig:3D-maintext}A) could map to different bacteria which have evolved in different circumstances.
+The transition from reverse to tumble being optimal (figures \ref{fig:Performance-2D}, \refsub{fig:3D-maintext}A) could map to different bacteria which have evolved in different circumstances, or to adaptive behaviour by an individual.
 For example, \emph{V. cholerae} performs a run-reverse-flick strategy \citet{xie2011bacterial} when swimming fast, but only run-reverse when slow \citet{son2016speeddependent}.
-Intriguingly, the worm \emph{C. elegans} uses a strategy qualitatively similar to our unsigned steering when certain interneurons associated with navigation are disrupted \citet{chen2025navigation}.
-For our second kind of discreteness, evidence suggests that flies adopt discrete turn ``saccades'' with stereotyped angles \citet{demir2020walking}, and it would be interesting to explore how this phenomenon varies with the noise level.
+Intriguingly, the worm \emph{C. elegans} uses a strategy qualitatively similar to our even steering $\mu(\left|\theta\right|)$ when certain interneurons associated with navigation are disrupted \citet{chen2025navigation}.
+For our second kind of discreteness, evidence suggests that flies adopt discrete turn saccades with stereotyped angles \citet{demir2020walking}, and it would be interesting to explore how this phenomenon varies with the noise level.